KevinAst/feature-u/docs/appLifeCycle.md

 }
 ```

-Here is an example of injecting a new sibling to `curRootAppElm` _(use
+Here is an example of injecting a new sibling to `curRootAppElm` _(using
 React Fragments)_:

 ```js